-Network topology mapper software OpManager's Layer2 Maps provide network mapping features that help understand the physical topology organization of your Layer 2 networks by providing a real-time perspective of their interconnections.
+Network mapping software OpManager's Layer2 Maps provide network mapping features that help understand the physical topology organization of your Layer 2 networks by providing a real-time perspective of their interconnections.

 Network topology mapper OpManager allows you to discover Layer 2 devices that are connected to your network and draws a logical, visual representation of it with nodes, interconnected layers, and port-to-port connectivity in addition to the interfaces.